-7.1 THE FUEL PUMP RELAY TEST WIRE
+7.2 THE FUEL PUMP RELAY CHECK

 The small RED wire that is coming out of the relay is a TEST lead wire.
-If you do not hear your fuel pump prime when you turn on the ignition take a jumper wire and connect it from a 12 V power source to the RED wire coming out of the FUEL PUMP RELAY.
+If you do not hear your fuel pump prime when you turn on the ignition take a jumper wire and connect it from a 12 V power source to the RED wire coming our of the FUEL PUMP RELAY.
 By supplying 12 V to that wire you are bypassing the relay completely.
 You should hear the pump run.
-If you do not hear anything make sure that all connections are good and the pump has a good ground.
+If you do not hear anything, make sure that all connections are good and the pump has a sufficient ground.

-7.2 THE CHECK ENGINE LIGHT
+7.3 THE CHECK ENGINE LIGHT

-Normally, the "check engine" light should come on when the ignition is initially turned on, and then go out few moments after the engine starts running.
+Normally, the "check engine" light should come on when the ignition is initially turned on, and then go out a few moments after the engine starts running.
 If the computer has detected a problem and a trouble has been set the light will come back on.

-- 7.2.1 The computer identifies particular trouble codes by flashing the "check engine" light in a certain way.
-The codes are read by counting flashes: - A: The first digit (the "tens" digit) of the code is flashed quickly, followed by a brief pause, then the second digit (or "ones" digit) is flashed, followed by a longer pause.
-For example, three (3) quick flashes followed by a brief pause followed by a two (2) flashes indicates code 32. - B: The code will repeat itself two (2) times.
-The next code, if any, will be displayed in the same manner.

-Note: When you access the codes from the computer a code 12 (one flash followed by two flashes) will first be displayed.
+- 7.3.1 The computer identifies particular trouble codes by flashing the "check engine" light in a certain way.
+The codes are read by counting the flashes: - A: The first digit (the "tens" digit) of the code is flashed quickly, followed by a brief pause, then the second digit (or "ones") is flashed, followed by a longer pause.
+For example, (3) three quick flashes followed by a brief pause followed by a two (2) flashes indicate code 32. - B: The code will repeat itself two (2) times.
+The next code if any will be displayed in the same manner. - Note: When you access the codes from the computer a code 12 (one flash followed by two flashes) will first be displayed.
 THIS DOES NOT INDICATE A PROBLEM.
 Code 12 will be flashed 2 times, followed by the particular trouble codes, if any.
 If the computer merely flashes code 12 there are no trouble codes stored.
-Code 12 mean the engine is not running.
+Code 12 means the engine is not running.

-7.3 RETRIEVING TROUBLE CODES FROM THE COMPUTER
+7.4 RETRIEVING TROUBLE CODES FROM THE COMPUTER

-- 7.3.1 In order to retrieve the trouble codes stored on the computer, locate the ALDL plug installed in Section 6.2 on p.12.
+- 7.4.1 In order to retrieve the trouble codes stored in the computer, locate the ALDL plug installed in Section 6.2.
 Turn the ignition on, BUT DO NOT START THE VEHICLE.
-Connect a jumper wire from the ALDL terminal "A" to terminal "B" see Figure 6.1 on p.12 and observe the check engine light. - 7.3.2 After you have read any codes (remember the normal code 12), write them down for reference.
-Remove the jumper wire from the ALDL connector. - 7.3.3 Take the codes one at a time and match them to the codes in Table 7.1 on p.22.
+Connect a jumper wire from the ALDL terminal "A" to terminal "B" see Figure 6.1 and observe the check engine light. - 7.4.2 After you have read any codes (remember the normal code 12) write them down for reference.
+Remove the jumper wire from the ALDL connector. - 7.4.3 Take the codes one at a time and match them to the codes in Table 7.1.
 This will tell you in which circuit the computer has detected a problem.